Army Basic Training (BMT)

 Upon the completion of Reception Week, recruits begin training and participating in field exercises while learning the importance of teamwork.
 Speaking of teamwork, character is the foundation for all you will do as a soldier and all you can become.
 Remember those Army Core Values we talked about earlier?
 Right off the bat you get to go on an overnight field training exercise, real fun huh?
 You will also be instructed on first aid, radio communication, map reading and military law.

-You will have a in depth tutorial on military drill and ceremony, as well as getting acquainted with your M16 series rifle.
+You will have an in depth tutorial on military drill and ceremony, as well as getting acquainted with your M16 series rifle.
 The confidence coarse looks anything but a confidence builder upon first site.
 Most people have never repelled from a 40 foot tower and would probably be scared standing on top of their car.

 During this phase you will also have your first (hopefully) encounter with tear gas.
-I wont spoil the fun for you, but get ready for some gross stuff.
+I won’t spoil the fun for you, but get ready for some gross stuff.

 Red phase will also include events and instruction on subjects such as how to walk in formation, Army drill, obstacle courses, the Warrior Tower and your initial physical tests.

-As you approach your halfway point you’ll roll into into “White Phase” which is possibly the most important part of BCT.
+As you approach your halfway point you’ll roll into “White Phase” which is possibly the most important part of BCT.
 Here you will spend countless hours honing your marksmanship skills in addition to taking the obstacle course.
 You’ll be assigned a “Battle Buddy” and you’ll learn the true meaning of teamwork.
 Because as your platoon succeeds then you succeed.
 And when anyone fails it’s face-down and back in the mud doing more pushups.
 You will go on a 2 day field training exercise and train and qualify with your rifle.

 The m249, grenade launcher, claymores and the light shoulder anti-tank weapon are a few more toys you will get to play with.
-After some time you will get to throw live hand grenades.. at a pile of dirt.
+After some time you will get to throw live hand grenades at a pile of dirt.
 Not all training is done with a weapon though.
 You will also receive some training in unarmed combat and pugil sticks.

 Again during this time you will continue to learn about Drill and Ceremony (marching, saluting and general orders) and the wear and care of your uniform.
 You’ll get your Dress Uniform for Graduation and before you kick off the Blue Phase you’ll have it all nice and altered and hanging proudly in your locker waiting the day when you complete Army Basic Training.